PhilZ-cwm6/truenas_scripts/README.md

 openssl enc -d -aes-256-cbc -md sha512 -pbkdf2 -iter "$openssl_iter" -salt -in "$target_backup_file" -pass file:pass.txt | tar -xvf -
 ```

 **OpenSSL info**
 * Script uses AES256-CBC with default 100'000 SHA512 iterations and default random salt
-* You can adjust iterations by changing the `openssl_iter` variable: higher values are more secure but slower.
-It is more secure to have a long entropy password than increasing iterations with short passwords
+* You can adjust iterations by changing the `openssl_iter` variable.
+Increase by a few tens of thouthands depending on your system
+* higher values are more secure but slower.
+Too slow can expose your system to DOS attacks.
+* It is more secure to have a long entropy password than increasing iterations with short passwords.
+Iterations only add a time penalty on dictionary attacks

 **RAR info**
 * Rar software must be separately installed